 - Submit this online form at the time of brewer submission

-- Pay the testing fee of $750, which is available for purchase at the SCAA online store here.
+- Pay the testing fee of $1800, which is available to purchase after you complete the above online form.

 - Submit five* production-manufactured** brewers with all manuals, instructions, and handbooks to: